 The Clinic Without Walls (TCWOW) is the practicum site of the Community Mental Health program.
-Situated in four low-income housing sites within San Francisco, TCWOW provides psychological services to underserved communities.
-The Clinic aims to make therapy accessible to people who have been denied on the basis of stigma, discrimination, and socioeconomic factors.
-Further, the clinic seeks to increase the capacity of individuals and families to identify mental health needs and access services through which they will be respected and effectively treated.
+Situated in low-income housing sites within San Francisco, TCWOW aims to provide psychological services to underserved communities.
+The Clinic endeavors to make therapy accessible to people who have been denied services on the basis of stigmatization, discrimination, and/or socioeconomic factors.
+Further, the clinic seeks to serve children, adults, and families by identifying and addressing mental health issues within the Bay Area community.
+All services are provided free of charge.

 The student practicum at TCWOW focuses on the development of essential clinical skills and with an emphasis on multicultural awareness.
 Trainees acquire a broad range of clinical experience in several contexts including individual, couple, family, and group therapy.
 In addition to formal therapy services, the Clinic incorporates a frontier approach called "therapy on the margins."
 This modality offers an alternative to formal treatment and aims to cultivate community engagement.
 Additionally, trainees lead workshops on a variety of topics including topics such as self-care, parenting skills, and mindfulness.
 In order to develop and refine clinical skills, student therapists receive weekly supervision and trainings from licensed clinicians.